Guangdong Ocean University: Location

-The university main campus is in Zhanjiang, Guangdong.
+The university's main campus is in Zhanjiang, Guangdong.
 It has a total area of 345 hectares, consisting of four campuses with different functions.

 The other three campuses are Xiashan Campus, Haibin Campus and Cunjin Campus.

 Administration

-The university consist of 18 faculties, with 56 undergraduate programs and 15 graduate programs, and a current enrollment of 22,600 local and foreign students.
+The university consist of 19 faculties, with 56 undergraduate programs and 15 graduate programs, and a current enrollment of 41,600 local and foreign students.